 Fajgenbaum is in his longest remission ever thanks to a treatment that he identified, which had never been used for iMCD.
 He described his journey in Chasing My Cure: A Doctor’s Race to Turn Hope Into Action, which has been translated into over five languages, named one of the “Best Non-Fiction Books of 2019,” and profiled by Good Morning America, CNN, and BBC News, among others.

 He has also identified and/or advanced 16 other treatment approaches for iMCD, COVID-19, and cancer.
 Inspired by his progress unlocking new uses for existing drugs for multiple diseases, Fajgenbaum co-founded Every Cure in 2022 to unlock the full potential of every drug to treat every disease possible.
 Check out Dr. Fajgenbaum’s 5 minute talk about the CDCN and Every Cure during the Opening Session of the Clinton Global Initiative with President Clinton’s remarks at the end.

-Check out the below video for a TED-style talk by Dr. Fajgenbaum about his battle, the CDCN, and how his business-inspired approach to research is becoming a model for accelerating biomedical research during the 2017 FasterCures Summit.
+Check out the below video for a TED-style talk by Dr. Fajgenbaum about his battle, the CDCN’s innovative approach to research, and lessons about living from nearly dying during 2019 Exponential Medicine.